ubccr/ccrdocs/pages/howto/python.md

 python3 -m venv venv_name
 ```

-Installing Python packages this way will only work for a subset of all available packages.
-Any package that depends on many pre-installed libraries, especially C libraries, will most likely need EasyBuild to compile properly.
+Installing Python packages this way will only work for a subset of all available packages. **Any package that depends on many pre-installed libraries, especially C libraries, or requires GPU enabling, will most likely need EasyBuild to compile properly.**

 ## Jupyter Kernels